Assessment for Cancer Predispositions

 - Cancer occurring in multiple generations

-The majority of cancer is thought to be due to a combination of non-hereditary factors such as chance events, the aging process, or environmental exposures.
-Only about 5 to 10 percent of cancer cases are caused by a hereditary predisposition that is passed on within a family.
-Cancers that are most commonly associated with a hereditary predisposition include breast cancer, colon cancer, ovarian cancer, and uterine cancer.
+Cancers that are most commonly associated with a hereditary predisposition include breast and ovarian cancers, colon cancer, and uterine cancer.
 However, individuals with other types of cancer may also wish to consult with a genetic counselor.
 There are rare hereditary cancer predisposition syndromes that are associated with other types of cancer, such as thyroid cancer and stomach cancer.
 A genetic counselor can help evaluate your personal and family history to determine if a risk assessment appointment is necessary.

-Our center also provides counseling and genetic testing for the following syndromes:
+Our center provides counseling and genetic testing for the following syndromes:

 - Hereditary Breast and Ovarian Cancer syndrome (including the BRCA1 and BRCA2 mutations)